websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/architecture/the-benefits-of-modularity.md

 * **Encapsulation**: Modules hide their implementation details but publicly define their capabilities and interfaces.

   Each Apollo module was commissioned with a contract defining its capabilities and interface, while each module's details were encapsulated (hidden) from other modules.
 NASA integrated the modules based on their interfaces.

 * **Reusability**: A module can be applied to different scenarios.

   The Command Module's structure and design were reusable.
-NASA used different versions of the Command Module, for example,  throughout the Apollo program, and in the Gemini Program, which focused on Earth orbit.
+NASA used different versions of the Command Module, for example, throughout the Apollo program and in the Gemini Program, which focused on Earth orbit.

-NASA used modularity to successfully complete over a dozen missions to the moon.
+NASA used modularity to complete over a dozen missions to the moon successfully.
 Can modularity benefit software too?
 Yes!

 ## Modularity Benefits for Software

-Java applications have predominantly been monolithic: they're developed in large code bases.
-In a monolith, it's difficult to avoid tight coupling of classes--changes to one class often requires changes to other classes.
+Java applications have been predominantly monolithic: they're developed in large code bases.
+In a monolith, it's difficult to avoid tight coupling of classes---changes to one class often require changes to other classes.
 Modular application design, conversely, facilitates loose coupling, making the code easier to maintain.
 It's much easier and more fun to develop small amounts of cohesive code in modules.
 Here are some key benefits of developing modular software.

 ### Distinct Functionality